Darxo/Hardened/README.md

 - Combat Log entries about Hitpoints taking damage now also display the hitpoint value before the hit
 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)
-- The automatic camera level calculation is improved, especially while in mountanious terrain.
-Your camera level is now automatically adjusted when moving up or down terrain
+- Improve automatic camera level adjustment, to make sure that neither the character itself (priority), nor any adjacent tiles within 1 level are hidden by hills
+- Adjust camera level automatically after every move
+- Add Setting (on) for automatically adjusting the camera level, whenever you preview a skill, so that none of your valid targets are hidden by hills
 - **Throw Fire Bomb** now only marks tiles for impact, if they would be affected by its fire damage.
 You can no longer throw it on a tile, if no tiles in the impact zone would be affected
 - Print a combat log whenever **Battle Flow** recover Fatigue
 - Display the actual minimum armor penetration damage in attack skills, instead of always showing a 0 there